JohnL3/pagination/README.md

   - If you want to do a basic filter on a page you also have pagination on just add this using the include on the video.html page.
   - if you dont require you database to be filtered you can leave out the filter.html
 - css
-  - Basic styleing for the pagination section
+  - Basic styling for the pagination section